graphprotocol/graph-improvement-proposals/gips/0080-optimistic-ebo.md

 - Anyone can dispute while the dispute window is open and if staked.
 To dispute, you need to post a bond.
     - The resolution system is triggered once the participants have completed the maximum number of rounds.
     - If the disputant “overtakes” the Min Bond, the answer is considered incorrect until the proposer responds.
 The proposer must overtake the disputant's Bond to escalate the answer further.
 This process can be repeated up to N times.
 - After each dispute, the original update gets deleted and can be answered again, even before resolution.
-This option makes the process quicker for the requestor.
+This option makes the process quicker for the requester.
 This answer can be disputed using the same method as described above.
     - An honest proposer will be rewarded more for the won resolution than the original update.
     - Disputers are incentivized to post the new answer, as they have already computed the query.
 - The payment from the requester will end up going to the proposer with the correct answer